-Like my overnight blueberry French toast casserole, I have found that my biscuit and gravy bake is also a terrific choice to serve overnight guests.
+Like my farmer’s casserole and overnight blueberry French toast casserole, I have found that my biscuit and gravy bake is also a terrific choice to serve overnight guests.
 With 12 servings, it is perfect for large gatherings (or a large family) and is always a huge hit!

-If you have out-of-town guests for the holidays this biscuits and gravy breakfast casserole a great choice as well.
+If you have out-of-town guests for the holidays this biscuits and gravy breakfast casserole is the perfect breakfast to serve the hungry crowd.
 We have enjoyed it on many a Christmas morning and everyone always comments on how much they love the hearty breakfast casserole.

-- salt and pepper – we use about 1/2 teaspoon of each but you can add salt and pepper to taste
+- salt and pepper— we use about ½ teaspoon each of black pepper and salt but you can add them to suit your personal taste

 How to Make Biscuit and Gravy Casserole

 First, open one package of biscuits and cut each into quarters.
-Coat your 9×13 baking dish with non-stick spray and place the biscuit pieces in the bottom of a prepared 9 x 13 inch casserole dish.
+Coat your 9×13 baking dish with non-stick spray and place the biscuit pieces in a single layer in the bottom of the casserole dish.

 Meanwhile, brown the breakfast sausage in a large skillet over medium heat.